Visit one of our new offices in Burlington and Woburn! We’re located at

 Who is a Candidate for Oculoplastic Surgery?

-Most patients who see sagging or drooping skin near the eyes, also known as “ptosis”or “dermatochalasis” are good candidates for oculoplastic surgery.
-The best procedure depends on the specific symptoms or concerns of each patient.
-For example, a patient with excess eyelid skin who experiences a smaller field of vision or is bothered cosmetically is likely a good candidate for a blepharoplasty also known as an eyelid lift.
+Most patients who see sagging or droopy eyelids, also known as “ptosis” or “dermatochalasis,” are good candidates for oculoplastic procedures.
+The best surgical procedures depend on the specific symptoms or concerns of each patient.
+For example, a patient with excess eyelid skin who experiences a smaller field of vision or is bothered cosmetically is likely a good candidate for a blepharoplasty, also known as an eyelid lift.
 Patients with other eyelid abnormalities can benefit from repositioning or other repair.
-During a consultation at Boston Vision, an ophthalmologist will review your symptoms and medical history to recommend the best procedure option for you.

 Recovery After Oculoplastic Surgery

 Recovery after oculoplastic surgery varies depending on the specific procedure you have.
 Generally, you can expect a few weeks of swelling and redness in the eye area throughout the healing process.
-Patients however will not require prescription pain medication as they will be quite comfortable through the recovery period.
+Patients; however, will not require prescription pain medication as they will be quite comfortable through the recovery period.
 Typically, oculoplastic surgery patients can return to normal activities after just a few days.

 Nonsurgical Cosmetic Options